 Figuring out the logistics of what professional transportation planners call a multi-modal trip is fairly easy using Google Maps.
 Santa Cruz Metro runs the popular Highway 17 Express bus from downtown Santa Cruz to the Diridon train station in San Jose.
 Caltrain operates trains on a frequent basis, even on weekends, along the Peninsula to San Francisco.

 Both the bus and train carry bicycles at no extra charge.
-The one-way cost for the trip was very reasonable, $5 for the bus and $9 for the train, compared to a car trip of some $12 for gasoline plus wear and tear, parking, potential parking tickets and
+The one-way cost for the trip was very reasonable, $5 for the bus and $9 for the train, compared to a car trip of some $12 for gasoline plus wear and tear, parking, potential parking tickets and the frustration of sitting in traffic.

 Taking public transportation also allowed me to relax, read a book, make phone calls, scan the Internet while someone else drove.
 I also got to exercise and be outdoors on a rare dry day in December.